sixcious/url-incrementer/README.md

 - Next [>] Prev [<] functionality now only works with quick shortcuts and was removed from UI to avoid confusion with Plus [+] Minus [-] Setup
 - Fixed leading zeros issue where it would forget a number originally had a leading zero after Plus [+]'ing it (e.g. 09 -> 10)
 - Fixed an issue where it would forget its URL/Pattern when you go back to Setup after navigating away

-Note: The options had to be reset to fix and make all the changes in this update.
+- Note: The options had to be reset to fix and make all the changes in this update.
 I'm very sorry for the inconvenience.
 I apologize deeply to anyone who used this extension from 7/1/2015 thru 7/19/2015 (Version 3 thru 3.2).
 The extension was in a beta state and should have undergone much more testing before being updated.

-Special Thanks:
-NickMWPrince, Blue, Blue Chan, Will, Adam C., Coolio Wolfus, and everyone for providing valuable feedback/comments in the reviews and support.
-And of course YOU for using this extension! :)